peteretelej/jwt/README.md

 ### Tips
 If you don't want to paste secret as plain text in command line:
-  - do not specify the `--secret` argument, it will them prompt for pasting or typing secret
+  - do not specify the `--secret` argument, it will prompt pasting or typing secret (does not print the secret)

 ```
 ./jwt --sign '{"user": "Jane Doe"}'